50 Interesting & Fun Facts About Louisiana State You Should Know

 The Louisiana Purchase ended France's control over the region

-In 1803, the United States purchased the "territory of Louisiana", which encompassed modern-day Louisiana and some surrounding states that settlers had not yet named.
 The land acquisition became known as the "Louisiana Purchase" and ended France's attempt at reestablishing a French Colonial Empire in North America.
-The Louisiana Purchase also gave the United States critical trade access to the Mississippi River.

-27 Civil War Battles took place in Louisiana
+27 Civil War battles took place in Louisiana

 Scary Facts About Louisiana